UniversalDependencies/docs/workgroups/enhanced.md

 ## Neutralizing syntactic alternations

-Syntactic alternations (like passive) are known to cause diversity in the observed verbal linking patterns in corpora, i.e. the grammatical functions born by the semantic arguments of a verb.
+Syntactic alternations (like passive) are known to cause variation in the observed verbal linking patterns in corpora, i.e. the grammatical functions born by the semantic arguments of a verb.
 Some syntactic alternations can be identified using morpho-syntactic clues, without resorting to semantic disambiguation.

 We propose in such cases to recover the canonical grammatical functions.
 This can reduce the diversity of syntactic/semantic linking patterns for a given verb, and make subsequent semantic analysis more straightforward.